5 Ways to Make Your Child a Healthy Eater

 The poor dietary habits of today’s children are contributing to the development of obesity, reduced brain function, higher incidence of allergies, asthma, autoimmune diseases, and emotional and behavioral disorders, such as depression and ADD.
 Poor nutrition also increases occurrence and severity of infections and results in chronically reoccurring infections such as sinusitis and otitis media (ear infection).
 It is also laying a foundation for poor academic performance, chronic disease later in life, violent behavior, and premature death.
 A Nutritarian diet is essential for a disease-free, healthy, and happy child.

 I know what you’re thinking, “Good luck getting your kid to eat a plant-based diet.”
 I fully realize the difficulties here.
-At times, Preston will refuse everything until he gets what he wants (a very difficult customer at times!).
+At times, Preston will refuse everything until he gets what he wants (a tough customer!).
 You need to remember that our little ones aren’t much different from adults.
 Here are several strategies to dramatically improve your child’s diet and health without running for cover:

 Introduce new foods…and try it again next month.

-Personal Trainer Wisdom: Babies and kids are curious animals exploring the world.
-I honestly admit to restricting Preston’s scientist tendencies.
+Wedding Officiant Wisdom: Babies and kids are curious animals exploring the world.
+I honestly admit to restricting Preston’s scientific tendencies.
 After all, who wants to see their eggs cracked across the kitchen floor for the sake of learning physics!
 Appeal to your child’s curiosity by opening her senses to the culinary world.
-Not only let your child physically touch and feel the difference between different fruits and vegetables but also encourage her to smell and taste the bites of goodness (and it’s okay to get messy).
+Not only let your child physically touch and feel the difference between different fruits and vegetables, but also encourage her to smell and taste the bites of goodness (and it’s okay to get messy).

-Personal Trainer Wisdom: If you’re serving a dish to your child, it’s a great time for you to eat too!
+Wedding Officiant Wisdom: If you’re serving a dish to your child, it’s a great time for you to eat too!
 Everybody loves company while they eat….and your child is no different.
-Ever been out to dinner at a restaurant and you notice a friend not ordering anything.
+Ever been out to dinner and noticed a friend not ordering anything?
 You probably wondered, “Is Amy on a diet?”….”Is Amy upset?”…..”Does Amy not like me?”….etc., etc. Your child might be thinking the same about you in those moments!
-Interestingly, Preston will not eat at times but will not hesitate to sit on my lap moments later to lovingly (and grub-bingly) grab the same food off my plate.
-Little P just wants to share the experience with Papa!
+Interestingly, Preston will not eat at times but will not hesitate to sit on my lap moments later to grab the same food off my plate lovingly (and grub-bingly).
+Little P wants to share the experience with Papa!

-Personal Trainer Wisdom: Let’s be honest: Your kids will be introduced to unhealthy foods at school, friends’ homes, parties, and more.
+Wedding Officiant Wisdom: Let’s be honest: Your kids will be introduced to unhealthy foods at school, friends’ homes, parties, and more.
 It seems that many kids could eat an endless amount of candy and pasta (and they’ll let you know).
 If it’s a constant fight, not all is lost.
-Don’t forget that a piece of food can be a comprehensive experience for the senses.
+Don’t forget that a piece of food can be a comprehensive sensory experience.
 It’s possible to replicate the experience with a healthy substitute.
-Not surprising, Preston instantly loved pasta (who doesn’t?).
-Instead of feeding him the enriched flour, blood-sugar spiking versions found on most American tables; we cook a pasta noodle made of chickpeas.
-It is a wonderful, more nutrient-dense option with protein and fiber compared to the white flour, wheat, AND whole wheat versions.
-Although it may take research, there are other thoughtful substitutes for your child’s other unhealthy preferences too!
+Not surprisingly, Preston instantly loved pasta (who doesn’t?).
+Instead of feeding him the enriched-flour, blood-sugar-spiking versions found on most American tables, we cook a pasta noodle made of chickpeas.
+It is a fantastic, more nutrient-dense option compared to white flour, wheat, and whole wheat, with protein and fiber.
+Although it may take research, there are other thoughtful substitutes for your child’s other unhealthy preferences, too!

-Personal Trainer Wisdom: Why has parenting become so complicated?????
-Life was so much easier when you can respond to your child’s Socratic question, “Why do I have to do this?” with the answer, “Because I said so.”
-Now you have to explain things and….wait, nevermind….we should’ve been doing this all along!
+Wedding Officiant Wisdom: Why has parenting become so complicated?????
+Life was so much easier when you could respond to your child’s Socratic question, “Why do I have to do this?” with the answer, “Because I said so.”
+Now you have to explain things and….wait, never mind….we should’ve been doing this all along!
 Why?
 Because they don’t know better and need the message reinforced repeatedly (a lesson I now understand as an obligation of effective parenting).
-Your kids may not understand why they need hemp seeds, nuts, collard greens, and a piece of fish on one plate.
-They haven’t established any value of eating healthfully.
-Take the time to illustrate why it’s important so that your kids eventually make the same independent choices without your supervision.
+Your kids may not know why they need hemp seeds, nuts, collard greens, and a piece of fish on one plate.
+They haven’t established any value in eating healthfully.
+Take the time to illustrate why it’s crucial so that your kids eventually make the same independent choices without your supervision.

 Photo Credit: